Alpha Kappa Psi: College of Leadership

 The College of Leadership is held every two years in conjunction with the fraternity's convention.
 The College of Leadership is a two-day series of sessions focusing on personal development, professional development and chapter leadership.
 Facilitators include fraternity staff and volunteer leaders, successful alumni members and special guests from the business community.

 The Academy

 The Academy is an all-expense-paid leadership conference sponsored by the Alpha Kappa Psi Foundation.
 The Academy is held each summer at the Waycross Conference and Retreat Center in Morgantown, Indiana, and attendance is limited to 20 exceptional student leaders who demonstrate qualities of future business leaders.
 The Academy was first held in 2001.

-Statistics

-The following numbers include all collegiate initiates, new expansion initiates as well as all faculty and honorary initiates: